 Description

-These Frijoles Charros Receta are made with dried pinto beans, broth, onion, garlic, diced tomatoes, cilantro and can be made in dutch oven or pressure cooker.
+These Frijoles Charros Mexicanos (Mexican Charro Beans) are made with pinto beans, onion, garlic, diced tomatoes, cilantro and can be made in dutch oven or pressure cooker.

 Ingredients